Things To Do

 • Higher prices in tourist areas compared to local spots.

-• Traffic congestion, especially in busy parts of the island.
+• Traffic congestion, especially in popular areas.

 Places to Visit in Ko Samui